ThinkDataEd/curriculum/docs/unit2/lesson9.md

     expected outcomes.***</span>

-    100. If the data do not match our expectations, does this mean the dice are unfair in some way? <span style="color:grey">***Even if they don’t match our expectations, this does not mean the dice are unfair – we simply don’t have enough data yet to know.
+    100. If the data do not match our expectations, does this mean the dice are unfair in some way? <span style="color:grey">***Answer: Even if they don’t match our expectations, this does not mean the dice are unfair – we simply don’t have enough data yet to know.
 We would need to roll the dice more.***</span>